bowman2001/hugo-mod-open-in-vscode/README.md

 ## Security consideration

-If and only if Hugo’s server-mode is configured to show the preview under a public URL (by default its not), the full path to the project is visible in the link.
+If and only if Hugo’s server-mode is configured to show the preview under a public IP address (by default it shows only on localhost), the full path to the project is visible in the link.
 Which may be a security concern.